CHÂTEAU DE LA POUPELIÈRE

-The current castle consists of two distinct parts.
-The first was built after the marriage of Guy-François de Gonidec de Penlan, squire, lord of Vieuxchatel and Gouasselglan, with Marie-Elisabeth-Françoise Auvray de la Pouplière on November 19, 1760.
-As for the second part, it was built by André Velay to house his large family.
-The renovation and expansion work, including the hall, was supervised by Mr. Nénot, architect at the Sorbonne.
+The current château comprises two distinct parts.
+The first was erected after the marriage of Guy-François de Gonidec de Penlan, squire, lord of Vieuxchatel and Gouasselglan, to Marie-Elisabeth-Françoise Auvray de la Pouplière on November 19, 1760.
+The second part was built by André Velay to house his large family.
+The renovation and expansion work, including the entrance hall, was overseen by Mr. Nénot, an architect at the Sorbonne.

-In the 20th century, the Château de la Poupelière saw its destiny plunged into a sinister atmosphere.
-Acquired by an organized crime baron, John Palmer, a very wealthy godfather ranked 105th in the Sunday Times rankings, at the same rank as the Queen.
-With a fortune estimated at 53 million euros, he is nicknamed Goldfinger.
-Rumors circulate that his wealth was acquired through massive real estate scams, particularly in the "timeshare" sales sector in Spain.
-The Chateau was bought back, this place is no longer to be visited.
+In the 20th century, the Château de la Poupelière's fate took a dark turn.
+Acquired by John Palmer, a wealthy crime boss ranked 105th on the Sunday Times Rich List, the same as the Queen, and with an estimated fortune of €53 million, he was nicknamed Goldfinger.
+Rumors circulated that his wealth had been acquired through massive real estate scams, particularly in the timeshare sector in Spain.
+The château has since been sold and is no longer open to the public.

 Recent Articles